Submission guidelines

 Abstract, added below the title, and keywords (a maximum of 7, not repeating words/terms included in the title) in the language of the paper.

-N. B. Please note that the abstract is a clear and concise (of no less than 400 and no more than 600 characters with spaces) presentation of the main subject, which the author is about to discuss in the paper.
+N.B.
+Please note that the abstract is a clear and concise presentation (of no fewer than 400 and no more than 600 characters, including spaces) of the main subject that the author is about to discuss in the paper.

 The paper itself, fully complying with the style guidelines below;

-N. B. Please note that the summary is a text different from the abstract, whose length is no less than 600 and no more than 900 characters with spaces.
+N.B.
+Please note that the summary is a separate text from the abstract, with a length of no less than 600 and no more than 900 characters, including spaces.

 1. GENERAL GUIDELINES